 However, the presence of sort metavariables also means that sorts of other types can sometimes not be computed directly.
-For this reason, Agda's internal representation of sorts includes three additional constructors univSort, funSort, and piSort.
+For this reason, Agda's internal representation of sorts includes three additional constructors funSort, univSort, and piSort.
 These constructors compute to the proper sort once enough metavariables in their arguments have been solved.

-Note: univSort, funSort and piSort are internal constructors that may be printed when evaluating a term.
-The user cannot enter them, nor introduce them in Agda code.
+Note: funSort, univSort and piSort are internal constructors that may be printed when evaluating a term.
+The user can not enter them, nor introduce them in agda code.
 All these constructors do not represent new sorts but instead, they compute to the right sort once their arguments are known.